lordsonvimal/bake-css/README.md

 - Responsiveness guideline
 - Color system
 - Animation
-- Compare against OOCSS, BEM, SMACSS
+- Compare against OOCSS, BEM, SMACSS, ITCSS
 - Build a compiler to trim down the styles and order of execution of a style